FDOS/fdisk/README.md

-# FreeDOS FDISK
+# Free FDISK
-FreeDOS FDISK is a tool to manage the partitions on disks of up to 2 TiB in size using a Master Boot Record (MBR) partition table.
+Free FDISK is a tool to manage the partitions on disks of up to 2 TiB in size using a Master Boot Record (MBR) partition table.

 Please note that the software is targeted at IBM-PC compatible systems running